TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.utils.rst

-   Performs the same function as :func:`parsedate`, but returns either ``None`` or a 10-tuple; the first 9 elements make up a tuple that can be passed directly to :func:`time.mktime`, and the tenth is the offset of the date's timezone from UTC (which is the official term for Greenwich Mean Time) [#]_.
+   Performs the same function as :func:`parsedate`, but returns either ``None`` or a 10-tuple; the first 9 elements make up a tuple that can be passed directly to :func:`time.mktime`, and the tenth is the offset of the date's timezone kutoka UTC (which is the official term for Greenwich Mean Time) [#]_.
 If the input string has no timezone, the last element of the tuple returned is ``None``.
 Note that indexes 6, 7, and 8 of the result tuple are not usable.